hipe/tmx/lib/skylab/headless/doc/issues/097-name-conventions-for-constants.md

 ## introduction

-remember that constants in ruby hold references to any arbitrary value. remember too that ruby itself dictates that the const name must be something like:
+remember that a constant in ruby can refer to any arbitrary value. remember too that ruby itself dictates that the const name must be something like: